When you need something comforting and quick, try one of these canned sweet potato recipes.

 You can easily make it in about 20 minutes, and it’s super yummy.

-It has pecans, sweet potatoes, brown sugar, cinnamon, allspice, and cream cheese.
+It has pecans, canned potatoes, brown sugar, cinnamon, allspice, and cream cheese.

 Once you top it with the toasted marshmallow cream, it’s like a smaller, creamier, less complicated version of sweet potato casserole.

-All you’ll need to make this creamy sweet potato soup is canned sweet potatoes, chicken broth, tart apples, shallots, ginger, limes, red pepper flakes, olive oil, cayenne pepper, and salt.
+From there, you’ll add shallots, ginger, limes, red pepper flakes, olive oil, cayenne pepper, and salt.
+Sounds amazing, huh?

 It takes about an hour to make, but there are only two steps to the recipe, so despite the lengthy time, it’s super easy.